Contact informationFarm Address:

-Educational Opportunities: To be immersed in the whole farm for an entire season is truly an exceptional experience and is the only true way to get a taste for the life of farming.
+Educational Opportunities: We will train you to harvest all types of crops, to prune and trellis tomatoes in the field and Hoop House environment, to prune and care for bell pepper crop, extensive greenhouse training is provided for interns who start in the early Spring, how to transplant efficiently with water wheel tractor operated implements, introduction to cut-flower operation and bouquet making, how to harvest process and store heritage grains.
+To be immersed in the whole farm for an entire season is truly an exceptional experience and is the only true way to get a taste for the life of farming.
 You will come to appreciate weather, soil, water, and work in entirely new ways.
 You will live and breath the FARM!!
 Though we farm because we love it, we also run a sound business operation.
 This is important and provides sustainability.
 Our goal is for interns to observe the entire operation of a small farm from, the more obvious plant care to the less obvious marketing, budgeting, record-keeping, management, trouble-shooting, and the occasional harvesting broccoli in the dark because there was a lot more than you expected under that row cover!
-Interns may not be directly involved in all aspects of the farm work, but will be present to see everything.
 Expect to be challenged!

-Meals: Access to farm produce and incredibly delicious eggs.
+Meals: Access to farm produce, along with a proper customizable CSA share, and incredibly delicious eggs.
 You take care of other groceries and cooking in a nice shared kitchen.
-A weekly catered lunch is provided for much of the season, made with farm produce and prepared by a local chef.
+We provide a nourishing snack feast for the staff on Friday afternoons May-October.